nvim-telekasten/telekasten.nvim/README.md

 " for calendar, I prefer less prevalent navigation buttons hi link CalNavi CalRuler

+" colors for tags:
+hi tkTag ctermfg=175
+" tag separator is only relevant in the following syntax:
+" tags: [ tag1, tag2, tag3 ]
+hi tkTagSep ctermfg=gray
 ```

 ## 1. Get Help
 Telekasten.nvim now comes with its own help file.
 So you can always: